Surprise! Printed Church Bulletins Are More Popular Than Ever

 A computer screen of a Parish website surrounded by different sections of website screenshots.

-In a world full of digital content, it’s easy to assume that printed church bulletins are becoming a thing of the past.
+We are surrounded by digital content every day so it's easy to assume that printed church bulletins are becoming a thing of the past.
 Wrong!
 Recent studies show that well-designed, content-rich Catholic parish bulletins are still going home with families after every Mass.
 Is your parish running out of your printed bulletins every week?
 If not, we can help you level up.
 By following our tips to enhance your bulletin's design and content, you can increase its appeal and effectiveness within your congregation.
+Want to go a step further and learn more?
+Head over to our comprehensive "Bulletins 101 Guide" for a deeper look at all things bulletin related.

 Why Are Printed Church Bulletins Gaining Popularity?